 Do grocery store egg labels matter or make a difference?

 Yes, depending on the label.
 This article in The Atlantic provides a full list of the confusing labels you’ll see on grocery store eggs and what they mean.

 If you don’t raise your own egg-producing poultry and you can’t get fresh eggs from local farmers you know and trust, our two cents is to buy USDA certified organic, Certified Humane Free Range, Pasture-Raised eggs.
 Yes, that’s a mouthful.

 Medical professionals will tell you not to eat raw eggs (duck or chicken) due to the potential for salmonella.

-How can you tell if duck eggs are good or bad?
+How can you tell if eggs (including duck eggs) are rotten or not?

 - Any eggs that float are bad.

 - Eggs that sink to the bottom are good.